The Future of Quantum Software: Understanding 11/11 Language

 ```

-This flow uses the SovereignCompute policy, runs a Bell pair circuit with 2048 shots and asserts that the output entropy exceeds 0.95.
+This flow uses the SovereignCompute policy, runs a Bell pair circuit with 2048 shots, and asserts that the output entropy exceeds 0.95.
 This assertion ensures the quantum randomness meets security standards before proceeding.

 This design makes quantum code secure by design, not by patchwork.